 Now You’re Ready to Visit Crete!

-There you have it, a guide to visiting my home, and one of the top places to see in Greece.
+There you have it, a guide to Crete, one of the top places to see in Greece.
 Whether you’re into lazing on a beach, exploring hidden villages, or sampling tasty food, there’s something for you in Crete.

 For more on travelling to Greece, make sure you check out this Ultimate Travel Guide to Greece.
 It’s jampacked with information on where to go, when to go, things to do, how to get around, must-try foods, health and safety, pros and cons, and much more!
 Everything you need to know to make your trip to Greece a memorable one.